tables below currently contain 16 passes, including

 state are crossed by routes used since Spanish

-colonial times, or even earlier by indiginous
+colonial times, or even earlier by indigenous

 people.
 These are the highest passes in the state